Assistive Technology & Accessible Design Graduate Certificate

 The certificate in assistive technology and accessible design (ATAD) will help you prepare to sit for state and national certification examinations as an assistive technology specialist, rehabilitation engineering technologist, and low vision specialist.

-The ATAD certificate is a collaboration between the Departments of Communication Sciences & Disorders and Rehabilitation Sciences & Technology in the College of Health Sciences and the Department of Exceptional Education in the UWM School of Education.
+The ATAD certificate is a collaboration between the Communication Sciences & Disorders and Occupational Therapy, Sciences & Technology programs in the School of Rehabilitation Sciences & Technology and the Department of Exceptional Education in the UWM School of Education.